karmab/openstuck/README.md

 - wait/check for correct status before reporting instances test creation/deletion as ok
 - wait/check for correct status before reporting heat test creation/deletion as ok
 - redefine a more advanced heat template for default testing
+- improve values for testing alarms creation (threshold and metrics with some sense)
+- add listmeters to test ( and stressing of instance to check it s reported by ceilometer)

 ##Problems?